purescript/documentation/Error-Code-NotExhaustivePattern.md

 The compiler will not complain to this new definition for `f`.

 Up to now, we support exhaustivity checking for Data Constructors, Objects and Literals.
-If you are keen on using guards, you have to add an `otherwise` or `true` case to ensure exhaustivity.
+If you are keen on using guards, you have to add an `otherwise` or `true` guard case to ensure exhaustivity.

+An example with guards:

 ```haskell
 data Nat = Zero | Succ Nat